Accountant vs. Bookkeeper: The Key Differences Between These Finance Professionals

 So when it comes to bookkeeping services, technology can, in fact, take quite a bit of work off the bookkeeper’s hands.

 Beyond day-to-day bookkeeping, though, technology becomes less of a replacement for services and more of a companion to financial professionals.
-Because accounting follows GAAP, or Generally Accepted Accounting Principles, there are plenty of rules and standards that can be programmed into software.
+Because accounting follows GAAP, or Generally Accepted Accounting Principles, there are plenty of rules and standards that can be programmed into the software.
 Software like QuickBooks, for example, can spit out financial statements without any human involvement.

 But if your company needs a complex depreciation schedule or detailed class tracking, you may need a human brain to help make sure that you’re both following industry best practices and setting up your books in your company’s best interest.